andrisimonetti/SLR-ML-toolkit/README.md

    git clone https://github.com/andrisimonetti/SLR-toolkit.git

 ### STEP 0: Data creation (Optional)
-1. Dowload from Scopus (.txt extension) or from Web of Science the dataset.
+1. Dowload from Web of Science the dataset in .txt format.
 2. Dowload `Import Dataset_creation.ipynb` and `wos_functions.py` files in the same folder.
-Run the Notebook `Import Dataset_creation.ipynb` with Jupyter.
+Run the Notebook `Dataset_creation.ipynb` with Jupyter.
 Through the functions within the module `wos_functions.py` you can organize the files in a pandas DataFrame and count the references internal to the dataset for each document.
-3. Dowload `Pre-processing.ipynb` and `preprocessing.py` files in the same folder.
-Run the Notebook `Pre-processing.ipynb`.
+3. Dowload the `preprocessing.py` file in the same folder of `Import Dataset_creation.ipynb`.
+Run the third step within the Notebook `Import Dataset_creation.ipynb`.
 The preprocessing consists of stemming the words and removing punctuations, stops-words and customized stop-words.
 To insert your list of stop-words..

 ### STEP 1: Analysis
 1. Download `toolkit_functions.py`, `topic_stats.py` and `scopus_functions.py` files to import the functions needed.